 Can ChatGPT be considered an AI agent?

-ChatGPT is primarily a chatbot.
-It's one of the best conversational AI tools available, but it doesn't take autonomous actions in the real world.
+Not really.
+ChatGPT is one of the best chatbots out there, but it doesn't take autonomous actions.
 It can't send emails from your account, update your CRM, or run tasks on a schedule.
-The Plus and Team versions have added some agent-like features (browsing, code execution), but it still requires you to initiate every interaction and copy results to wherever they need to go.
+The Plus version has some agent-like features (browsing, code execution), but you still initiate every interaction and copy-paste results to wherever they need to go.
+That's a chatbot with extra steps.

 Are AI agents more expensive than chatbots?

-It depends on the platform.
-Cloud-based AI agent services like Lindy or Relevance AI charge $50 to $300+ per month.
+Depends on the platform.
+Cloud-based agent services charge $50 to $300+ per month.
 But open-source options like OpenClaw are free.
-You only pay for the LLM API calls (typically $20 to $50/month for a solo founder).
+You only pay for the LLM API calls, typically $20 to $50/month for a solo founder.
 ChatGPT Plus costs $20/month.
 So the comparison is roughly: $20/month for a chatbot vs. $20 to $50/month for an agent that actually does your work.
-The ROI on the agent is significantly higher.
+The ROI on the agent is not even close.

 Do I need to be technical to use an AI agent?